-As of September 25, 2021, the U.S. FDA has not approved a Chikungunya vaccine.
+As of November 2, 2021, 2021, the U.S. FDA has not approved a Chikungunya vaccine.

 Chikungunya Vaccine Candidates

-CHIKV-VLP vaccine candidate is a multi-protein structure that mimics the organization and conformation of naturally occurring viruses without the viral genome, promoting a stronger immune response and increased antibody production.
+CHIKV-VLP vaccine candidate is a multi-protein structure that mimics the organization and conformation of naturally occurring viruses without the viral genome, promoting a more robust immune response and increased antibody production.
 The CHIKV VLP vaccine candidate is licensed from the National Institute of Allergy and Infectious Diseases at the National Institutes of Health.
 In addition, it received Fast Track designation from the U.S. Food and Drug Administration in May 2018.

-mRNA-1944 encodes a fully human IgG antibody originally isolated from B cells of a patient with a prior history of potent immunity against Chikungunya infection.
+mRNA-1944 encodes a fully human IgG antibody isolated initially from B cells of a patient with a prior history of potent immunity against Chikungunya infection.
 It comprises two mRNAs that encode this anti-Chikungunya antibody's heavy and light chains within lipid nanoparticle technology.

 November 2, 2021 - Local media in Mumbi India confirmed about 48 Chikungunya cases during 2021.

 October 19, 2021 - The U.S. CDC reported 16 chikungunya virus disease cases in travelers returning from affected areas.